Security Service Federal Credit Union, or SSFCU, is a federally chartered credit union based in San Antonio, Texas.

 With that in mind, an effective online banking platform becomes essential.

 With the SSFCU mobile banking app, you can bank anywhere with your smartphone.
-The app lets you make transfers, deposit checks, and freeze your debit card if you need to.
+The app lets you make transfers, deposit checks, and freeze your debit card if necessary.

 You can also set up travel notices, make recurring payments, or find a nearby ATM.

-The app is available on both iOS and Android, and unfortunately, hasn’t overly impressed on either — it currently has a rating of 2.8 stars (out of 5) in the App Store and has only fared slightly better in the Google Play Store with a 3.2-star (out of 5) rating.
+The app is available on both iOS and Android and, unfortunately, hasn’t overly impressed on either — it currently has a rating of 2.7 stars (out of 5) in the App Store and a 2.3-star rating on Google Play Store.

-Unfortunately, there is a host of fees that prospective members need to be aware of with SSFCU.
+Unfortunately, prospective members need to be aware of a host of fees with SSFCU.
 The good news is that they’re almost entirely avoidable.

 Here’s a quick rundown of what fees to expect and how to avoid them.

-For all SSFCU accounts that don’t have a monthly fee, there’s a $3 paper statement fee, which can easily be avoided by enrolling in eStatements.
+- Paper Statement Fees: For all SSFCU accounts that don’t have a monthly fee, there’s a $5 paper statement fee, which can easily be avoided by enrolling in eStatements.

 To join SSFCU, you’ll need to meet certain requirements.
 The credit union is available nationwide, but membership is only offered to those within certain organizations or communities.